 Video of “Ekla Chalo Re” by Baul Singer

-The icing on top of this experience was hearing a Baul Singer – Sh Pradip Das Baul, sing his well known poem ‘Ekla Chalo Re’.
-Now I have heard this song sung by many prominent singers specially those with Bengali roots.
-It was listening it live in a space that had Tagore all around that it made sense to me.
+The icing on top of this experience was hearing a Baul Singer – Sh Pradip Das Baul, sing his well-known poem ‘Ekla Chalo Re’.
+Now I have heard this song sung by many prominent singers especially those with Bengali roots.
+It was listening to it live in a space that had Tagore all around that it made sense to me.

 “Ekla Chalo Re” Lyrics